chef/cookstyle/DEVELOPER_GUIDE.md

 ## Updating the RuboCop Engine

 Cookstyle ships with a rake task to aid in updating RuboCop releases.
 Start by updating the RuboCop version in the [lib/cookstyle/version.rb](https://github.com/chef/cookstyle/blob/master/lib/cookstyle/version.rb) file.
-Then run `rake vendor` to update the `upstream.yml` and `disable_all.yml` files.
+Then run `bundle update` and `bundle exec rake vendor` to update the `upstream.yml` and `disable_all.yml` files.
 You'll want to check the changes in the `upstream.yml` file.
 Updating this file often requires updating the configs in the cookstyle.yml in order to prevent warnings when running Cookstyle.